 About the Author

-Nicole Sweetman-Rice is a beauty and lifestyle writer for Vitalize Magazine!
-She loves to write about her life experiences, saving her readers from countless trials and errors.
-Interested in all things makeup, fashion, life and fun, Nicole has a love for sharing her knowledge about up and coming trends, tips, DIY’s and more!
+Nicole Sweetman-Rice is one of the premier beauty and fashion specialists for Vitalize Magazine!
+Knowledgable in all things makeup, fashion, and skin care, Nicole has a love for sharing her knowledge about up and coming trends, tips and more!
+Want to check out Nicoles clothing line?
+Visit sweetjeans.ca!
 CommentsRead Bio Read Posts